Friend09/copilot_practice_material/demo/advanced/demo4_custom_instructions.md

 ## Demo Scenario

-**Financial Trading System** - Demonstrate custom instructions for financial compliance, function calling for market data integration, and team-specific architectural patterns.
+**Web Scraping Ticketing Tool** - Demonstrate custom instructions for web scraping best practices, function calling for data extraction and processing, and team-specific architectural patterns for scalable ticket monitoring systems.

 🎯 **This demo shows how to customize Copilot for enterprise needs!**